 Not only is it intractable to ensure that you've found an optimal solution, it is also unrealistic to try to identify a grouping algorithm that will perform best for all possible data scenarios.
 Groups come in all different shapes, sizes, and densities; attribute data can include a variety of ranges, symmetry, continuity, and measurement units.
 This explains why so many different cluster analysis algorithms have been developed over the past 50 years.
 It is most appropriate, therefore, to think of Grouping Analysis as an exploratory tool that can help you learn more about underlying structures in your data.

-Some of the ways that this tool might be applied are as follows:
+Some of the ways that this tool might be applied are listed here:

 - Suppose you have salmonella samples from farms around your state and attributes including the type/class, location, and date/time.
 To better understand how the bacteria is transmitted and spread, you can use the Grouping Analysis tool to partition the samples into individual "outbreaks".
 You might decide to use a space-time constraint because samples for the same outbreak would be near each other in both space and time and would also be associated with the same type or class of bacteria.
 Once the groups are determined, you can use other spatial pattern analysis tools such as Standard Deviational Ellipse, Mean Center, or Near to analyze each outbreak.

 - If you've collected data on animal sightings to better understand their territories, the Grouping Analysis tool might be helpful.
-Understanding where and when salmon congregate at different life stages, for example, could assist with designing protected areas that may help ensure successful breeding.
+Understanding where and when salmon at different life stages congregate, for example, could assist with designing protected areas that may help ensure successful breeding.

 - As an agronomist, you may want to classify different types of soils in your study area.
 Using Grouping Analysis on the soil characteristics found for a series of samples can help you identify clusters of distinct, spatially contiguous soil types.